iftikharrasha/yoytv-streaming-service-client/README.md

     npm install
     ```

-3. Once done Start the local server
+3. Once done Start the Project

     ````shell
     npm start
     ```

-4. The client site will be running at `http://localhost:3000`
+4. The client site is now running at `http://localhost:3000`!

-**Open the source code with code editor and start editing!**
+5.  **Open the source code with code editor and start editing!**

 ## What's inside once installed? 🧐